ndkhaivn/orbiscrm/pages/Orbis /editing_pages_components.md

 ## Editing Pages and Components

-* To customise a page layout or component, hover over the page and click on the setting icon to open the setting pop-up
+*  Hover over the page and click【Setting】icon to open the setting pop-up and customise a page layout or component